 How does Amazon Luna work?

 As the name implies, cloud gaming works by streaming games from cloud servers, and Luna runs on Amazon’s powerful cloud computing platform Amazon Web Services (AWS).
 AWS makes it easy to stream games without lengthy downloads or updates.
-It allows your device to run high-quality games without the need for an expensive gaming PC or console, complicated setup, or heavy computer processing.
+It allows your device to run high-quality games without the need for an expensive gaming PC or console, a complicated setup, or heavy computer processing.

 What do I need to play Luna?